The old real estate adage “location, location, location” takes on new meaning in the context of the medical marijuana industry.

 In order to receive specific guidance on navigating the medical marijuana industry and the zoning laws surrounding it, it is advisable to seek legal counsel.

 If you would like to discuss the practical application of the Medical Marijuana Control Program to your business, please contact Kendall P. Kadish at firstname.lastname@example.org or Richard C. Spoor at email@example.com.

 Possession and distribution of marijuana for any purpose is illegal under federal law.
 KMK can only advise clients regarding compliance with Ohio state law on medical cannabis, specifically, Sub H.B.
 523 of the 131st General Assembly.

 KMK Legal Alerts and Blog Posts are intended to bring attention to developments in the law and are not intended as legal advice for any particular client or any particular situation.
 Please consult with counsel of your choice regarding any specific questions you may have.

 © 2019 Keating Muething & Klekamp PLL.
 All Rights Reserved

 Kendall Kadish practices in the firm's Real Estate Group.
-His practice focuses primarily on general commercial real estate and development matters, including leasing, financing, joint venture formation, acquisitions and ...
+His practice focuses on commercial real estate development (retail, office, industrial, medical and mixed-use) and general business law matters.

 - Medical Marijuana